March 2019 Newsletter

 MEMBERSHIP year begins 1 July and dues are appreciated in a timely manner.
 Please find the renewal form here.
 Please note that you may either return by email with a direct deposit receipt, print it out and mail with your cheque, or drop it into the gallery.

-DRAWING continues on Monday nights the time has moved earlier for the cooler weather.
-We are now meeting at 5:30.
+DRAWING continues on Monday nights at 5:30.
 The cost remains $5.00 a session.
 Youths are free.